-The field visit revealed that there is a weak solid waste collection system within the neighbourhood, as some parts of the neighbourhood are served with trash bins while others are not, as shown in the image.
+The field visit revealed that there is a weak solid waste collection system within the neighbourhood, as some parts of the neighbourhood are served with trash bins while others are not.
 Accordingly, there is an evident shortage of trash containers in the neighbourhood.
-Overall, as was substantiated during the site visit, the solid waste infrastructure within
+Overall, as was substantiated during the site visit, the solid waste infrastructure within the neighbourhood